Kannan171/tp/docs/DeveloperGuide.md

    - Maintains data integrity during errors
    - Supports data recovery when possible

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The Storage layer is designed to be independent of the Model layer's implementation details, allowing for changes in the data model without affecting storage operations.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The Storage component is designed to be independent of the Model component's implementation details, allowing for changes in the data model without affecting storage operations.
 </div>

 ### Common classes